 Phase #5: Start Making Money

 It’s important to work both sides of the debt equation; expenses and income.

 I enjoy finding a great deal online on things I need.
-One thing I’ve done to save more has been to use eBates. eBates gives you free money for the shopping you’re already doing.
+One thing I’ve done to save more has been to use Rakuten.
+Rakuten gives you free money for the shopping you’re already doing.

-Essentially, what what eBates allows you to do is share a referral fee for making a purchase through their link.
+Essentially, what Rakuten allows you to do is share a referral fee for purchasing through their link.
 You get a few extra percent off of your purchase from stores like Amazon, Target, eBay, Nordstrom, and more.

-Now that you started to pay off debt, decrease expenses and increase your income–your credit score can naturally improve.
-However, there are some factors with your credit score you can control.
-Here’s what you can do.
+Now that you started to pay off debt, decrease expenses, and increase your income–your credit score will naturally improve.

 Get a copy of your annual credit report and check for inaccuracies.
 This is free to do with AnnualCreditReport.com.

 Once your credit report is error free, it’s time to start improving your credit score.
 Use a free credit score evaluation tool like Credit Sesame.

 #27.
 Don’t Give More Money to Banks Than Required